Table of Contents

 Remember what you already know about your family: how your children learn new information, what your children may already know about HIV, and what feels most supportive to your family.
 Use this knowledge to decide how to disclose about HIV to your family.
 While there may not be an exact best way to disclose, there are some steps you can take to prepare.

-Telling your children that you are HIV+ can be really hard.
+Telling your children that you are living with HIV can be really hard.
 It can be helpful to prepare yourself by thinking about how your children will react and what they will want to know based on their age and maturity.
 You may also find it helpful to talk with other parents who have told their children about their HIV status.

 Your children will probably ask about your health.
 However, their main concern may be what will happen if you get sick.
 They will most likely need reassurance that they will be taken care of if something happens to you.
 They may also find it reassuring to know how you will be cared for if you get sick.
-For more information, see The Well Project's article, Making Plans for the Future Care of Your Children.
+For more information, see our fact sheet on Making Plans for the Future Care of Your Children.